Nirespire/pi-metrics/README.md

 docker-compose up -d
 ```

-This will create a network called `pi-metrics_default` and start 3 containers running on that network.
+This will create a network called `pi-metrics_default` and start 3 containers running on that network with the following images:

+- influxdb
+- telegraf
+- grafana/grafana

 Run `docker ps` to check the container statuses.